benchristel/1001/README.md

 make lint    # run linter
 make fix     # fix lint
-make verify  # run all checks (do this before you commit) make st      # display codebase status
+make verify  # run all checks (do this before you commit)
 ```

-`make st` deserves a bit more explanation.
-It does the following:

-- Fixes lint
-- Adds all source files to the git cache
-- Displays the diff that would be committed if you ran `git commit`
-- Displays the pass/fail status of the various checks.

-The intended use is to `make st` before every commit, so you know exactly what's what.

 The [Husky](https://typicode.github.io/husky/) git hook framework will run `verify` automatically when you try to commit changes.
 To bypass this check, use `git commit -n` or `git commit --no-verify`.